-Before a routine start, refer to the MAINTENANCE section and see the daily checks for your engine.
+Before a routine start, Refer to the "Maintenance" section and see the daily checks for your engine.

-Important: Before starting the engine, do all the recommended pretrip inspections and daily maintenance.
+Important: Before starting the engine, carefully read all operating instructions in this manual and do all the recommended pretrip inspections and daily maintenance.
 Check the engine oil and fuel levels, and drain contaminants from the fuel/water separator (optional).